boilerroomtv/boilerroom-interview-challenge/README.md

    without any interruption or stuttering.

 3. Users want to be able to keep their settings between page-loads and visits.
-   Using the backend storage APIs that we've defined, ensure that when users change their high/low-pass filter options, or playback speed, that the settings for the current user get saved.
+   Using the backend [storage APIs](#storage-apis) that we've defined, ensure that when users change their high/low-pass filter options, or playback speed, that the settings for the current user get saved.

+   When the user reloads the page, it should restore the state of their last saved settings.

 4. Having to upload / open files every time you load the page is annoying.
    Introduce a new `library` page where users can upload files to the app, and rename / delete their files.
-   Use the storage APIs that we've defined on the server-side to actually store the data.
+   Use the [storage APIs](#storage-apis) that we've defined on the server-side to actually store the data.

    (You don't need to connect this to the existing page)